Logo for salem business journal

 Featured Image photo for Partnership with Avelo continues to send Salem soaring

 The Salem-Willamette Valley Airport’s thriving partnership with Avelo Airlines continues to fly business into Salem.
-“We see this as one of the strongest initiatives to increase economic development in the Mid Valley over the next 10 years,” said John DeHart, CEO of Salem Aviation Fueling.
+“We see this as one of the strongest initiatives to increase economic development in the Mid Valley over the next 10 years,” said Brent DeHart, CEO of Salem Aviation Fueling.
 The presence of commercial flight in Salem accounts for a number of positive developments.

 First, it brings the convenience of commercial flight right into our own city.
 Dropping off a friend at PDX is a half-day endeavor, but the Salem-Willamette Valley Airport is a quick 15-minute drive for many Salem residents.